 Class C. Any single vehicle, or combination of vehicles, that doesn’t qualify as Group A or Group B, and which is either designed to transport 16 or more passengers (including the driver), or is used to transport hazardous material.

 Those who have a commercial driver’s license almost always depends on their ability to drive to earn a living.
-Most commercial drivers know New Jersey (and many other states) hold CDL drivers to a higher standard than other motorists because of the size (and associated danger) of commercial vehicles.
+Most commercial drivers know New Jersey (and many other states) hold CDL drivers to a higher standard than other motorists because of the severity that comes with the size (and associated danger) of commercial vehicles.

 As such, getting a traffic ticket for a serious violation can cost much more than a fine—it can cost one’s license and potentially one’s job.